 Here are four ways you can successfully implement DEIB initiatives:

-Start by creating a list of meaningful DEIB objectives and the ideal outcomes of enacting these measures.
-Pick an objective from your personalized list to start working toward.
-Continuously assess, measure, and remind yourself of your goal for that specific objective as you see things through in order to keep track of your progress and make sure that you achieve the right results.
+Start by creating a list of meaningful DEIB objectives and the ideal outcomes from putting these measures into action.
+Pick an objective from your list to start working toward.
+Continuously assess, measure, and remind yourself of your goal for that specific objective to keep track of your progress and make sure that you achieve the right results.
 Keep in mind that it is vital to prioritize acting on the measures that will bring the most significant amount of positive change.

 Data transparency is the key to achieving impressive DEIB standards.
-Conduct company-wide studies or culture audits to determine where your company is at in its journey and what else you need to do to improve the happiness and comfort of all employees.
+Conduct company-wide studies or culture audits to determine where your company is at in its journey and what else you need to do to improve the happiness and comfort of your team.
 Be sure to consider the need for fairness on behalf of all employees across the creation, processes, and outcomes of your DEIB initiatives.

-How Activate 180 Can Help with Your DEIB Strategies
+How Activate 180 Can Help with Your DEIB Initiatives

 While many companies today recognize and prioritize hiring diverse candidates, it is much more challenging to address and implement changes around equity, inclusion, and belonging.
-Employers may not know where to start and the concern of doing the wrong thing may prevent some companies from making impactful decisions surrounding DEIB.
-This makes sense given that initiatives in these areas are much more difficult to grasp and effectively implement.
+Employers may not know where to start, and the concern of doing the wrong thing may prevent them from making impactful decisions surrounding DEIB.
+This makes sense, given that initiatives in these areas are much more difficult to grasp and effectively implement.
 But, thanks to Activate 180, companies no longer have to work alone when creating change related to DEIB.